nastyh/GridSearchHelper/README.md

 and allows to refit the models using the optimal parameters.

-Users can select various [scoring parameters](https://scikit-learn.org/stable/modules/model_evaluation.html).
+Users can select various [scoring parameters](https://scikit-learn.org/stable/modules/model_evaluation.html) that are used when a model is trained with optimal parameters.
 The current version that was built for regression purposes supports [Mean Squared Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html#sklearn.metrics.mean_squared_error), [Explained Variance Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.explained_variance_score.html#sklearn.metrics.explained_variance_score), [Median Absolute Error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.median_absolute_error.html#sklearn.metrics.median_absolute_error), and [R2 score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html#sklearn.metrics.r2_score).
 Later versions of the module will provide additional parameters.

 ## 2. Installation
 Currently it is merely a module.
 That said, you just need to download _GridSearchHelper.py_, put it to the same folder as your main .py/.ipynb files is stored, and import: